EddieKHHo/EddieKHHo.github.io/_posts/2021-05-11-Markdown-Test.md

  10  class     19020 non-null  object
 dtypes: float64(10), object(1)
 ```
-Since this is simulated data, there are no missing values.
+There are no missing values, as expected from simulated data.
 ```python
 Telescope.isnull().sum()
 ```